compu-flair/Kaggle_Advanced_House_Prices/Instructions.md

 Consider adding these extensions:

-1. **Advanced Feature Engineering**: Try creating polynomial features, interaction terms, or domain-specific features
+1. **Advanced Feature Engineering**: Try creating polynomial features with regularization , interaction terms, or domain-specific features
 2. **Ensemble Methods**: Train and test multiple models and choose the best for better predictions